rickli-cloud/headnet/README.md

 ## Configuration

+### Passing environment variables

-Environment variables can be configured at build time or by modifying the `/_app/env.js` file in static builds.
+Environment variables can be configured in different ways depending on the deployment method.

+> Some variables might only be affective during development or at buildtime!

+#### Node / Deno server

+Reads environment variables given to it.
+To read .env files follow the [sveltekit documentation](https://svelte.dev/docs/kit/adapter-node#Environment-variables).

+#### Static builds

-### Example to Enable Mocking
+Configure environment at buildtime or modify the `/_app/env.js` file.
+Example to Enable Mocking:

 ```js
 export const env = { PUBLIC_MOCK_ENABLED: 'true' };
 ```

+#### Desktop application (tauri)

+Unfortunately you **can not** configure anything after buildtime.

 ### Base Path